Mary Corse

 Mary Corse (born 1945) is an American artist who lives and works in Topanga, California.
-Fascinated with perceptual phenomena and the idea that light itself can serve as both subject and material in art, Corse's practice can be seen as existing at an crossroads between American Abstract Expressionism and American Minimalism.
+Fascinated with perceptual phenomena and the idea that light itself can serve as both subject and material in art, Corse's practice can be seen as existing at a crossroads between American Abstract Expressionism and American Minimalism.
 She is often associated with the male-dominated Light and Space art movement of the 1960s, although her role has only been fully recognized in recent years.
 She is best known for her experimentation with radiant surfaces in minimalist painting, incorporating materials that reflect light such as glass microspheres.
 Corse initially attended University of California, Santa Barbara starting in 1963.
 She later moved on to study at Chouinard Art Institute (now CalArts), earning her B.F.A. in 1968.

 Work

 In the mid-1960s, during her time at Chouinard Art Institute, Mary Corse developed an interest in white monochrome paintings, favoring the controlled, geometric style of Minimalism.
 At the same time, she began to make shaped canvases paintings as well as three-dimensional works, for which she assembled columns out of plywood and joint compound that were then painted with white acrylic paint and sanded to remove any trace of her brushwork.

 In 1966, Corse started a series of works that encased fluorescent bulbs in Plexiglas boxes.
 In 1968, Corse became interested in attempting to move these light boxes away from the wall without cords, necessitating the use of a Tesla coil, which supports wireless electricity.
 Corse completed courses in quantum physics at the University of Southern California in order to earn certification to handle large Tesla coils for these works.

 Also in 1968, she began to embed glass microspheres (tiny reflective beads commonly used to brighten highway lines) in her paintings by layering them over white acrylic paint.
 The paintings in the White Light Series are "highly responsive to their environments and reveal internal complexities when lighting conditions fluctuate or viewers change their positions."
 Because of their capacity for transformation, the White Light paintings reflect Corse's interest in the personal and subjective nature of perception.
 Unlike in her earlier sculptures and shaped canvas works, the paintings in the White Light Series embrace the brushstroke, revealing Corse's hand in the works.
 White Light paintings from this early period often were often composed as grids, or as single microsphere-painted fields with contrasting flat white corners.